minkcv/keyframe3d/docs/README.md

 The 'Pause' button stops the playback at the current time.
 The 'Stop' button stops the playback and seeks to time 0.
 The 'Seek To Time' button sets the current time to the time entered into the 'time' field.
-Buttons under the heading 'For All Nodes' modify the keyframe at the current time for all nodes.
+Buttons for modifying or seeking to keyframes are dependent on the settings for which nodes and what data.
+Keyframes can be modified for 'All Nodes', the 'Selected' node, or the 'Selected And Child' nodes from the drop down menu.
+Keyframes can be modified for any combination of 'Position', 'Rotation', and/or 'Scaling'.
-Buttons under the heading 'For Selected' modify the keyframe at the current time for the selected node.
+A keyframe can be set at the current time using the 'Set Keyframe' button.
-The 'Remove Keyframe' button removes the keyframe data from the keyframe at the current time for the selected node, or all nodes.
+The current keyframe data can be copied to a keyframe at another time using the 'Copy Keyframe' button and the 'time' field.
+The current keyframe data can be removed using the 'Remove Keyframe' button.
-The 'Seek Next Keyframe' and 'Seek Previous Keyframe' buttons set the current time to next or previous keyframe for the selected node, or for any node.
+The current time can be moved to the next or previous keyframe that contains data using the 'Seek Next Keyframe' and 'Seek Previous Keyframe' buttons.
-The 'Set Keyframe' button sets the transform of the selected node to the keyframe at the current time, creating a keyframe if necessary.
-The 'Set Camera' button sets the key camera for the keyframe at the current time, creating a keyframe if necessary.
+The key camera can be set at the current time using the 'Set Camera' button and using the drop down menu to select the camera.

 ## Viewports